Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Treasure

 The lute, though old and covered in dust, has survived the passage of time.
-It is a magic instrument of the bards called a [[5.
+It is a magic [[5.
+Mechanics/Items/Instrument Of The Bards.md\|instrument of the bards]] called a [[5.
 Mechanics/Items/Instrument Of The Bards Doss Lute.md\|Doss lute]].

 ### K37.
 Study